ScottSoren/EC_MS/README.rst

 and especially the combination of these two types of datasets produced by electrochemistry - mass spectrometry (EC-MS) techniques such as differential electrochemical mass spectrometry (DEMS) and chip-based EC-MS.

+``EC_MS`` has grown in concert with the chip EC-MS technology sold by `Spectro Inlets <https://spectroinlets.com>`_, but supports analysis of data from other hardware.

 The primary object-oriented interface for this is the ``Dataset`` class.
 For example:

 .. -code-begin-